fluent/fluentd-docs-gitbook/configuration/service_discovery-section.md

 ### `@type`

-The `@type` parameter specifies the type of the service discovery plugin.
+The `@type` parameter specifies the type of service discovery plugin.

 ```
 <service_discovery>